 Recently I had this conversation a couple of different times with friends.
 Although it is not library-specific, it feels right to share these thoughts on the blog.
 A couple of years ago, in February, while sitting at the airport with a delayed flight to Baltimore, I decided I was over February.
 As someone who struggles with the lack of sunlight in Iowa in the Winter (two sun lamps and lots of vitamin D!) who is just tired of snow and ice, and cold, and grey, dreary days, I decided that the following year I would head south in February.
 I booked a trip and was due to leave February 6, 2020.
 I didn’t go on that trip.
 And honestly, I had even forgotten I booked it until last week.
 But remembering reminded me that February is the hardest month.

 Recently I hit a wall.
 Some of it is due to everything happening in my world right now – we’re waiting to find out if we won our application for funding for the next 5 years.
 I could be out of a job on May 1.
 The book is now due in April, and I will finish it if it kills me (I missed the August and October deadlines).
 I’m taking a graduate class on Instructional Design (don’t ask me why I thought now was a good idea for this) and planning a virtual symposium.
-I am also watching my niece and nephew a couple of hours each month, so they don’t have to attend school in person or go to daycare during the pandemic.
+I am also watching my niece and nephew a couple of hours each morning, so they don’t have to attend school in person or go to daycare during the pandemic.

 But the other parts might be the most important.
 February is always the hardest month.
 Even though the days are getting longer, it feels like the snow and cold will never end.
 It’s so dreary.
 All the fun parts of Winter are over.